 George Washington prided himself on his ability to control his temper.
 Few people beyond his immediate family and closest aides ever saw him lose his composure.
 But on the afternoon of June 28, 1778, Washington exploded in a rage at his second in command General Charles Lee, in a moment that became legendary among the officers who were present.

-Washington had sent Lee with a small force ahead of the main body of the Continental Army to harass the British who were marching from Philadelphia to New York City.
+Washington had sent Lee with a small force ahead of the main body of the Continental Army to harass the British army under General Sir Henry Clinton.
 Lee was ordered to engage the redcoats until Washington could bring the rest of the army from Valley Forge where they had spent the previous winter and spring.
 But after several hours of fighting, and with the main army nowhere in sight, Lee retreated from the battlefield.
 When Washington finally met up with Lee on the road near Monmouth Courthouse, New Jersey, he cursed his second in command.
 Washington was so vehemently upset at Lee for fleeing from the British that, as General Charles Scott reported, the "leaves shook on the tree."1